aptech/docs/docs/sslib/sslib-landing.rst

 Description
 ----------------
-This package provides tools for estimating and evaluating time invariant state space models.
-In addition to providing the tools for custom state space models, it provides pre-built functions for state space modeling of:
+This package provides tools for estimating and evaluating time-invariant state-space models.
+In addition to providing the tools for custom state space models, it provides pre-built functions for state-space modeling of:

 * ARIMA packages
 * SARIMA packages